Some say Vermont’s Northeast Kingdom was born out of sheer stubbornness.

 Bag Balm is an incredibly versatile, long-lasting moisturizer, with only 4 simple ingredients.
 And it’s been working hard to repair skin since 1899.

-After more than 120 years, Bag Balm continues to spread – from farm to city, ski lodge to day spa, beauty editor to Instagram starlet, to college triathlete and beyond.
+After more than 120 years, Bag Balm continues to spread – from farm to city, ski lodge to day spa, beauty editor to Instagram influencer, college triathlete and beyond.
 When your skin needs a moisturizer like no other, Vermont’s hardworking Bag Balm is there.